-Gluten-free spinach and cheese raviolis (with or without marinara), gluten-free pizza, and gluten-free Amy’s macaroni & cheese can also be ordered.
+Gluten-free spinach and cheese raviolis (with or without marinara), gluten-free pizza, and gluten-free Amy’s Macaroni & Cheese can also be ordered.

 Please refer to the online menu for what is available.

-Student orders are sent to the dining center management team for the location designated for pickup.
+- Student orders are sent to the dining center management team for the location designated for pickup.

 - Meals will be prepared as close to the pickup time as possible and held in a separate warmer until students arrive.

-Students are instructed to ask a staff person for their meal and to identify themselves by name.
+- Students must ask a staff person for their meal and identify themselves by name.

 - All meals ordered will be labeled with the student’s name and prepared for takeout.

 - Under no circumstance should any student enter the kitchen.

 Dedicated equipment and utensils are used for preparing Alternative Meal Program meals.
 A separate space in both Dewick and Carmichael has been designated for preparation.
 Our production space will minimize cross-contact, but our kitchens (except for All9Free in Dewick) are not gluten- or allergen-free.

 All production staff assigned to cook Alternative Meal Program meals have undergone additional training provided by Great Kitchens, a program from Beyond Gluten that addresses how to minimize cross-contact.